pablowilliams87/api-example/README.md

 ### CI

 To implement CI I choose GitHub Actions because is fully integrated with Github and does not require and external server/agent.
-To use it I have to create GitHub actions pipelines in .github/workflows folder.
-Login to AWS account is through secrets configuration on GitHub account, and then, they are instantiated from the pipeline
+To use it I have created GitHub actions pipelines in .github/workflows folder.
+Login to AWS account is through secrets configuration on GitHub account, once configured, they are instantiated from the pipeline
 ```
       - name: Configure AWS credentials
         uses: aws-actions/configure-aws-credentials@v1